Juliusz Zarębski

-Juliusz Zarębski (3 March 1854 – 15 September 1885) was a Polish composer and pianist.
+Juliusz Zarębski (3 March 1854 – 15 September 1885) was a Polish composer and pianist active in the Russian Empire.
 Some of his manuscripts have been found in the National Library of Poland (BN).

 Life

-Juliusz Zarębski was born on March 3, 1854, in Zhytomyr, now Ukraine (then former lands of the Polish–Lithuanian Commonwealth and the Polish Kingdom).
+Juliusz Zarębski was born on March 3, 1854, in Zhytomyr, (now Ukraine; then former lands of the Polish–Lithuanian Commonwealth and the Polish Kingdom).
 He would die in the same city in 1885.

 His mother was his first piano teacher.
+Later, he studied with Lucja Rucinska.
 In 1870, he completed his education at the gymnasium with honors and moved to Vienna to study composition with Franz Krenn and piano with Josef Dachs.
 Two years later, he graduated with two gold medals, even though his curriculum indicated a musical training of six years.
 The following year he moved to St. Petersburg and studied there for three more years, passed his examination and obtained his diploma of "free artist."
 A year later, he moved to Rome and stayed there until 1875.
 In Rome, he studied piano with Franz Liszt, his friend for some time.
 The Hungarian composer, who would orchestrate his Danses Galiciennes in 1881, greatly helped Zarębski, appearing with him in concerts and using his contacts to publicize the works of the Polish composer.